National Plan Consultation Project

 A public consultation, in the form of an online survey, was open from 7 April to 31 July 2021 on the DSS Engage platform.

-The Consultation Team will be undertaking workshops and a small number of interviews throughout July and August 2021.
-Workshops will focus on specific themes developed with input from the National Plan Advisory Group and confirmed by DSS.
+The Consultation Team conducted workshops and interviews throughout July, August and September 2021.
+The workshops and some of the interviews focused on specific themes developed with input from the National Plan Advisory Group and confirmed by DSS.

-A National Summit on women’s safety will be held on 6 - 7 September 2021.
-The Summit will bring together a large number of experts, service providers and people with lived experience to share their views with Ministers.
-The Consultation Team will facilitate a number of roundtables at the Summit and will provide a link with outcomes of consultations that occur prior to the Summit.
+A National Summit on women’s safety was held on 6 - 7 September 2021.
+The Summit brought together a large number of experts, service providers and people with lived experience to share their views with Ministers.
+As part of the Monash Team’s role in the Consultation Project, several Centre researchers attended the pre-Summit roundtables in an observer and scribe capacity.

 The Consultation Team